reactive/data-client/docs/core/getting-started/data-dependency.md

 ---
-title: Co-locate Data Dependencies
+title: Rendering Asynchronous Data
-sidebar_label: Data Dependencies
+sidebar_label: Render Data
 ---

+import ThemedImage from '@theme/ThemedImage';
+import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import LanguageTabs from '@site/src/components/LanguageTabs';
 import HooksPlayground from '@site/src/components/HooksPlayground';
 import ConditionalDependencies from '../shared/\_conditional_dependencies.mdx';

-Co-locating data dependencies means we only use data-binding hooks like [useSuspense()](../api/useSuspense) in components where we display/use their data directly.
+Make your components reusable by binding the data where you need it with the one-line [useSuspense()](../api/useSuspense.md).

 <Tabs
 defaultValue="Single"